 Part of students’ jobs is to set up their own volunteering situation, whether it is with one of the above non-profit groups or another.

 Attending group excursions/field trips:

-Students will be expected to attend group excursions/field trips.
+Students are expected to attend all group excursions/field trips.
 We are planning to visit various local craft factories, an elephant sanctuary, and Hill Tribe villages.
-There may also be recommended excusrions: a meeting at the U.S. Consulate in Chiang Mai, a meeting with a monk, and events at or with Chiang Mai University.
+There may also be recommended excursions: a meeting at the U.S. Consulate in Chiang Mai and events at or with Chiang Mai University.

 Maintaining a journal of experiences, reflections, and social analysis:

 Students are required to maintain a journal in response to: work with a local organization, required readings, group excursions, items of interest from the Thai media, a chat with a monk, as well as any personal experiences that highlight cultural phenomena in Chiang Mai.

 There should also be a final and cumulative journal entry at the end, which reflects on your entire experience with HoT, including your feelings about it, what was best (and what wasn’t), what you would recommend about HoT to other SJSU students, etc.